CHAMPION316/Riddle-Me-Batman/README.md

 * As a user, I want to read the rules
 * As a user, I want to skip through game instructions if required
 * As a user, I want to know the outcome of the game

+## Site owners Goals
+* Have a visual presentation of the game
+* Give the user feedback on performance
+* Ensure that there is validation for expected answers on all user inputs
+* Simplify user input directions

 ## User Requirements and Expectations